sensorlab/sna-lgtc-support/docker/README.md

       $ sudo groupadd docker

-* Add your user to the docker group.
+* Add your user to the Docker group.

       $ sudo usermod -aG docker $USER